pereznetworks/My-Tic-Tac-Toe-Game/README.md

          More on the computer player below under # Extra Credits.

     The game ends when ...

-    one player has three of their symbols in a row.... either horizontally, vertically or diagonally
+     When one player has three of their symbols in a row.... either horizontally, vertically or diagonally

-    The game will end when all boxes are filled.. and there is no possibility for 3 in row.
+     When all boxes are filled, with no winner

      When the game ends, the board disappears and the finish screen appears.

 # Finish Screen - Game end: